Rumsfeld v. Padilla

 The case was petitioned to the United States Supreme Court.
 The principal issue before the Court was whether the Congressional Authorization for Use of Military Force post September 11 gave the president the powers to detain a United States citizen under military custody by classifying the detainee as an "enemy combatant."
 Otherwise, the president would run afoul of the Non-Detention Act, which provides that "No citizen shall be imprisoned or otherwise detained by the United States except pursuant to an Act of Congress.

 The Court did not decide the issue.
 Instead, the Court held that the habeas corpus petition had been improperly filed.
 It ruled that because Padilla was being held in a brig (military prison) in South Carolina, the petition should have been filed in the United States District Court for the District of South Carolina, and it should have named the commander of the brig and the Secretary of Defense since the brig commander was Padilla's "immediate custodian".
 The Court reversed the decision of the United States Court of Appeals for the Second Circuit and remanded the case for dismissal without prejudice.
 In other words, it overruled the Court of Appeals decision and ordered the dismissal of the case, allowing Padilla to refile the petition.
 Thus, the principal issue of the case had not been resolved.

-Paul Clement, Principal Deputy Solicitor General at the time, gave oral argument for the United States (Rumsfeld); Jennifer Martinez, a law professor and human rights lawyer, gave oral argument on behalf of Padilla and Newman.
+Paul Clement, Principal Deputy Solicitor General at the time, gave oral argument for the United States (Rumsfeld); Jenny Martinez, a law professor and human rights lawyer, gave oral argument on behalf of Padilla and Newman.